Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 Before each scenario players are given two Personal Quest cards and choose one that they are going to try and complete in the scenario.
 They keep this quest secret from the other players.
 If they complete it, they get to tick a perk box or two on their character sheet which makes them stronger over time.

-Board games with a traitor
+Board games with a hidden role

-Traitors generally win the game if the other players lose.
+The player with the hidden role will generally win the game if the other players lose.

 Didn’t trust you from the start